-- At the VSCS, EVERY employee is considered a "responsible employee," unless acting within his or her role as a specifically-designated confidential resource. - A "responsible employee" is a mandatory reporter, therefore is required to promptly report allegations of sexual misconduct, domestic violence, dating violence, sexual assault, or stalking to the Title IX Coordinator, Dean of Students, the President, or, if the employee works in the Office of the Chancellor, to the Director of Human Resources. - A "responsible employee" under Title IX is not the same as a "campus security authority" under Clery Act (although some employees may be both).
+- At the VSC, EVERY employee is considered a "responsible employee," unless acting within his or her role as a specifically-designated confidential resource. - A "responsible employee" is a mandatory reporter, and is required to promptly report allegations of sexual harassment, sexual misconduct, domestic violence, dating violence, sexual assault, or stalking to the Title IX Coordinator, Dean of Students, the President, or, if the employee works in the Office of the Chancellor, to the Director of

-02 RESPOND:
+Human Resources.

+A "responsible employee" under Title IX is not the same as a "campus security authority" under Clery Act (although some employees may be both).
-If someone tells you they have experienced sexual misconduct:

-- If the individual's safety is in immediate danger, call 911 or Campus Public Safety. - Explain that you are not a confidential resource and you have the duty to report alleged policy violations. - Offer support and listen to the individual. - Share information about available confidential resources and offer to accompany person or assist in setting up an appointment. - Share information about victim support options on campus and in the community, including availability of protective measures. - Advise person that he/she will have the option whether or not to pursue an internal and/or criminal complaint.
+- If someone tells you they have experienced sexual misconduct, sexual harassment, intimate partner violence, or stalking: - If the individual's safety is in immediate danger, call 911 or Campus Public Safety. - Explain that you are not a confidential resource and you have a duty to report their alleged policy violations.

+Offer support and listen to the individual.

+Share information about available confidential resources and offer to accompany the person or assist them in setting up an appointment.

+Share information about victim support options on campus and in the community, including availability of protective measures.

+Advise person that he/she will have the option whether or not to pursue an internal and/or criminal complaint.

-- The report should contain all known relevant details, such as: 1) Description of the incident/conduct; 2) Names of those involved and any potential witnesses; and 3) Date, time, and location. - Failure by an employee to report such incidents may result in disciplinary action. - DO NOT investigate alleged incidents, unless this is part of your job duties or you are assigned to investigate. - All disclosures MUST be reported to the Title IX Coordinator on your campus.
+The report must contain all known relevant details, such as: 1) Description of the incident/conduct; 2) Names of those involved and any potential witnesses; and 3) Date, time, and location.

+Failure by an employee to report such incidents may result in disciplinary action.

+DO NOT investigate alleged incidents, unless this is part of your job duties or you are assigned to investigate.

+All disclosures MUST be reported to the Title IX Coordinator on your campus.

-Identifying When to Report a Concern Concerns involving real or perceived sexual misconduct, harassment, or discrimination MUST be reported.
+Identifying When to Report a Concern

+Concerns involving real or perceived sexual misconduct, harassment, or discrimination MUST be reported.